-The selection of materials
+Selection of materials

-In this work, IEAPs with activated carbon (in particular, CDC) electrodes, IL electrolyte, and different polymeric separators are considered.
-The selection of the particular materials for the IEAPs is explained as follows.
+In this work, the IEAP laminates with activated carbon (in particular, CDC) electrodes, IL electrolyte, and different polymeric separators are considered.
+The selection of the particular materials for IEAP is explained as follows.

 CDC as an electrode material